One of the most asked gardening questions is, "Why didn't my hydrangeas bloom?" The three probable reasons are:

 Oakleaf Hydrangea (Hydrangea quercifolia) is easily recognized by its oak leaf shaped foliage.
 While it also has lovely flowers, the large serrated leaves are the major attraction, especially when they change colors in the fall.

 Oakleaf hydrangea bloom on old wood.
-You could not prune at all or prune by about 1/2, in spring or fall.
+You could not prune at all or prune by about one half in spring or fall.
 Both fall pruning and no pruning result in more flowers, but they will be smaller.
-If you prune in early spring, you will sacrifice some bus and get less flowers, but... they will be larger, since there are fewer flowers competing for the plants resources.
+If you prune in early spring, you will sacrifice some bus and get less flowers, but they will be larger, since there are fewer flowers competing for the plants resources.

 06 of 06

 Peegee hydrangeas bloom on new wood.
 Wait until early spring and then start by removing all sucker branches at the base of the plant.
-Then prune all the branches back... about 3 -4 inches.
+Then prune all the branches back about three to four inches.
 This prevents the plant from getting too tall and flopping over when in bloom.
 It also encourages blooming throughout the shrub, rather than just on the tips of branches.